Leave a map, not a maze, after death. Get started with Whenn

 We used to leave a set of paper documents for next of kin so that they know which bank accounts, pensions and utilities we have.

 In our paperless, online world, we run our lives increasingly digitally.
-We switch banks, utility suppliers, wifi and TV contracts multiple times.
+We switch banks, utility suppliers, wifi and TV contracts multiple times in our life time.
 Some accounts don’t have paper statements at all.

 Add suppliers to Lists and share them with next of kin.